regenwatchdog/regenwatchdog.github.io/_posts/2020-10-06-september-news-roundup.md

 Alexandra Willey, Clarion housing association's Head of Regeneration also took part in the conference.
 Alexandra re-iterated the extensive benefits of retrofit and talked about the group's ambitious retrofit plans for its existing homes, as well as its recently becoming the first housing association to adopt the [Sustainable Housing Label](http://www.clarionhg.com/news-research/2019/november/clarion-to-adopt-sustainable-housing-label/).

-Alexandra's claims may not lie well with some residents of the 1,300 homes across four London estates which Clarion has earmarked for demolition, without considering retrofit or balloting residents.
+In the face of Alexandra's claims, residents of the four London housing estates that Clarion has earmarked for demolition, may start asking why Clarion hasn't considered retrofitting their homes..

 <img src="http://estatewatch.london/images/clarioncomp.png" class="img-fluid rounded img-thumbnail">